 In response to Ronald's article, Richard Harker states in his "Reef Tank Temperatures--Another View" article, "A hobbyist who decides to increase the temperature of his or her tank needs to make sure that it is a stable tank with healthy corals, no sign of algae and has equipment necessary to efficiently remove the increased waste products.
 Under these conditions, it would be safe to increase the tank's temperature."
 However, he feels that rather than trying to run your temperatures high, you should reach a happy medium at about 79 degrees F. He further states that "This temperature provides the largest margin of safety for the hobbyist, as corals have been shown to thrive in water several degrees on either side of this temperature."

-Other important factors to keep in mind if deciding to run your tank at higher temperatures are:
+There are other important factors to keep in mind if deciding to run your tank at higher temperatures:

 - In a closed system, there may be excess metabolic wastes to deal with.
 If these excess wastes are not removed properly, with high tank temperatures this may cause problems like uncontrollable algae blooms and fish or coral diseases that thrive in warmer conditions.
 In open ocean waters, there is plenty of current and other ocean organisms to control these problems.

 - Warmer water results in the lack of dissolved oxygen in the water.
 The loss of dissolved oxygen can suffocate and kill the occupants in your tank much faster than higher temperatures will.
 But, having good water movement and ample surface and tank aeration can control this problem.